lekhanakumar20-cloud/nyka1/README.md

 sign-up to the app
 login with your user id
 search the products
-moisturizer
+moisturizer,
-sunscreen
+sunscreen,
-primer
+primer,
-hydration gel
+hydration gel,
-add to cart
+add to cart,
-select payment type
+select payment type,
-place order
+place order,